-On the eve of Israel's 60th Independence Day, the country's population numbers 7,282,000, according to figures released by the Central Bureau of Statistics (CBS).
-Some 5,499,000 of the population (75.5 percent) are Jews and 1,461,000 are Arabs (20.1%), while the remaining 322,000 (4.4%) are immigrants and their offspring who are not registered as Jews by the Interior Ministry.
-According to the CBS statistics, since last Independence Day the country's population has risen by some 130,000, with most of this increase being attributed to natural growth.
-156,400 news babies have been born and some 18,000 new immigrants have arrived.
-When the state was established there were only 806,000 residents, the number reaching its first and second million on 1949 and 1958 respectively.
-In 1990, the population hit five million and in 1998, after the wave of immigration for the former Soviet Union the population was numbered at six million.
-According to the CBS forecast, in 2030 the population is expected to reach 10 million.
+On the eve of Israel's 60th Independence Day, the country's population stands at 7,282,000, according to figures released by the Central Bureau of Statistics (CBS).
+Some 5,499,000 of the population (75.5 percent) are Jews, 1,461,000 (20.1%) are Arabs and the remaining 322,000 (4.4%) are immigrants and their offspring who are not registered as Jews by the Interior Ministry.
+According to the CBS statistics, since last Independence Day, the country's population has risen by some 130,000, with most of this increase being attributed to natural growth.
+156,400 new babies have been born and some 18,000 new immigrants have arrived.
+When the state was established, there were only 806,000 residents, with this number reaching its first and second million in 1949 and 1958 respectively.
+In 1990, Israel's population hit five million and in 1998, after the wave of immigration from the former Soviet Union, it numbered six million.
+According to the CBS forecast, the population is expected to reach 10 million by 2030.